 I don’t check it every day because it fluctuates depending on what is happening with my investments or the housing market in my area.
 Instead, I log into Mint about once a month and do a deep dive calculation three times a year.

-As I explained here, this deep dive entails transferring data to an excel tracker I use to create what refer to as my Suze Summary.
+As I explained here, this deep dive entails transferring data to an excel spreadsheet where I capture a snapshot in time of my net worth.

 I started doing these in December of 2014 and enjoy reading back through them to see how far I have come not just with my money but with my confidence in reaching my money goals.